 The Best Exercises to Build Your Biceps

-Though the biceps are a fairly small muscle group compared to the back or legs, it’s usually the body part that gets the most attention.
-When you tell somebody you work out or lift weights, the first thing they’re probably going to do is reach out to feel your biceps.
-It’s assumed to be a good measure for knowing somebody’s strength and size, so it’s important to give these guns some love and attention.
+Though the biceps are a fairly small muscle group compared to the back or legs, they’re often the muscle that gets the most attention.
+When you tell someone you lift weights, the first thing they usually do is reach out to feel your biceps.
+Because they’re often seen as a sign of strength and size, it’s important to train them with intention.

 1. Dumbbell Curls